cameronthecoder/desmos-custom-pod/README.md

 npm run build
 ```

-- In the `dist/_assets` file:
+- In the `dist/_assets` folder:
   - Rename `index-{hash}.js` to `index.js`
   - Rename `style-{hash}.js` to `style.css`
-- Remove the `/` at the beginning of the paths in the HTML file.
+- Remove the `/` at the beginning of the paths in the `dist/index.html` file.
 You will also need to change the paths in the HTML file to match the corresponding files in the `_assets` folder.
 - Compress the `dist` folder and upload it into an Adobe Connect share pod.
 You should see a coordinate plane and an expressions panel to the left.

 # License